datacarpentry/image-processing/episodes/02-image-basics.md

 ![Original image](../fig/01-quality-orig.jpg)

-Now, let us zoom in and look at a small section of the original, first in the uncompressed format:
+Now, let us zoom in and look at a small section of the label in the original, first in the uncompressed format:

 ![Enlarged, uncompressed](../fig/01-quality-tif.jpg)